paterkleomenis/One-GPU-Passthrough/README.md

   ```bash
   lspci
   ```
-- In my case those are the numbers (You probaly have different numbers or even more that two PCI's)
+  In my case those are the numbers (You probably have different numbers or even more that two PCIs)

 ![Screenshot from 2024-09-07 14-30-04](https://github.com/user-attachments/assets/2bb46be2-23eb-4229-a65d-873e5e37aa9b)

-- The same goes for the modules.
-If you have amd or intel find those modules for your system and replace them.
+- Same goes for the modules.
+If you have **AMD** or **Intel** find those modules for your system and replace them.

 ![Screenshot from 2024-09-07 14-34-03](https://github.com/user-attachments/assets/0852a2ad-6d45-4fc3-a631-613780cd8fc9)

-**Add the Graphics Card to the VM**
+18. **Add the Hardware to the VM**
+- Click on Add Hardware and select **PCI Host Device**.
+- Select everything related to your **Graphics Card**.
+- Click Finish.
-- Click on Add Hardware and select your **Graphics Card**
+- Click on Add Hardware and select **USB Host Device**.
+- Select your **Mouse** and **Keyboard**.
+- Click Finish.

 ![Screenshot from 2024-09-07 14-41-43](https://github.com/user-attachments/assets/460c694d-7604-4fdc-9da7-d8f72b4f2b79)

-**Single GPU Passthrough**
+19. **Single GPU Passthrough**

-- When start your VM you will not have any output because your graphics card will be connected to the VM.
+- When you start your VM you will probably not have any output because your graphics card drivers are not installed yet.
-- If you have windows in your VM you can just wait until they drivers will be automatically downloaded or you can connect from an other device to your VM with VNC.
+- You can just wait until the drivers are automatically downloaded.
+If after a while you still have no output, connect from an other device to your VM with VNC and install them manually.
+- After the drivers are installed and you have output, you can remove **Display VNC / Display Spice** and **Video QXL / Video Bochs** and use the GPU directly.